richadd79/Building-Airflow-Data-Pipeline-with-AWS-S3-and-Snowflake/README.md

 The datasets used for this project is here [Tickets_Data](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbjBTU1lBTWl0VExvVHg1aUxzNUFZYVRrM2xHUXxBQ3Jtc0tsaExOMGVqYVlRR1FhTjdiQTVuU3o4NWI0RWpUQXBZNlRWYUJpTmh1SElqeGlhYmtPaUJ5UHNBX1dDYXFhSVRkVFRTRUdqcFNEM0xHQlp0anFFWW00bjJ3REtjSGZpRmdqeHhtNTNYMDZqU2p4RjVkSQ&q=https%3A%2F%2Fdocs.aws.amazon.com%2Fredshift%2Flatest%2Fgsg%2Fsamples%2Ftickitdb.zip&v=BopMJPEH6AE) courtesy of Darshil Parmer, a [Youtuber](https://www.youtube.com/@DarshilParmar) and freelance Data Engineer.

 # Tools
+`Python` as the main pramming language used to write the etl pipeline.

+`SQL` to construct sql statements for database, tables and related setup.

+`S3` as the main data source storage for the datasets

+`Snowflake` as the final destination data warehouse

+`Apache Airflow` for the orchestration of the data pipeline

+`Docker` as the os platform to run the airflow.